Calliostoma canaliculatum: Description

 whorls the lirae are fewer, and in well preserved individuals the second whorl is minutely beaded above.
 The spire is conic, with nearly straight outlines.
 The sutures are impressed.
 The spire contains 7-8 whorls, with the last obtusely angular, flat beneath and impressed around the axis.
 The oblique aperture is rhombic, iridescent and sulcated inside.
 The thin peristome is acute.
 The columella is straightened, not truncate below, dilated in a pearly iridescent pad above, bounded by an opaque white deposit.

+Its mucus contains the toxin BrMT.

 Distribution

 Sitka, Alaska to Camalu, northern Baja California, Mexico.

+Habitat

+On Kelp leaves in deep water: reefs off Santa Barbara, California.